Louis D. Brandeis High School

 Louis D. Brandeis High School is a public high school located in San Antonio, Texas (USA).
 It is part of the Northside Independent School District located in northwest Bexar County.
 All comprehensive high schools in the Northside Independent School District (NISD) are named for US Supreme Court Justices, in this case for Justice Louis D Brandeis.
-For the 2021-22 school year, the school was given a "B" by the Texas Education Agency, with a distinction for Academic Achievement in Science.
+For the 2024-25 school year, the school was given a "B" by the Texas Education Agency, with distinctions for Academic Achievement in Science and Comparative Academic Growth.

 Brandeis serves the Cross Mountain census-designated place.

 Extracurricular activities

 The school has Cross Country, Volleyball, Football, Basketball, JROTC, Swimming, Water Polo, Golf, Tennis, Track, Softball, Baseball, Soccer, Choir, Orchestra, Band and Bowling available as activities.
 National Honor Society (NHS), is a program also available to students who qualify based on grades, extra-curricular activities, service, and leadership.

 The Broncos have a robotics team that competes in the FIRST Robotics Competition and FIRST Tech Challenge.
 The Bronc Botz robotics competition team includes four teams: FRC 3481, FTC 4602, FTC 4008, FTC 6976 and have been to the FIRST Championship in the past three years in St. Louis, Missouri.

 Recently, the Brandeis Orchestra entered the TMEA Honors Orchestra competition, ranking 11th overall in the state.
 In 2012, Brandeis submitted a recording of two selections to the international Midwest Clinic in Chicago, and was one of four chamber ensembles selected to perform there in December 2013.

 In 2018, the Brandeis Orchestra was invited and played at the prestigious Carnegie Hall.